rahuang/GarageDrop/README.md

 To run this on localhost all you need to do is enter: `python runserver.py`

-The web application is here hosted here: http://garagedrop.herokuapp.com
+The web application is here hosted here: http://garagedrop.herokuapp.com (username: bob, password: 123)

-Test username: bob

-Test password: 123

 Github Repo: https://github.com/rahuang/GarageDrop